process-analytics/pa-technical-challenge/README.md

 Your mission, if you accept it, is to create a new library, and a demonstrator of this library to permit the Bingo players to display a new grid with random numbers, add a new token on a square, and change the background & add an interaction when a row/column is completed.

+As a member of the team, we let you decide the level of completion you think is necessary to promote the library.

+✨ Please share your code via GitHub.

 ## Bingo rules
 ### Presentation of the game
 Bingo is a game of chance played with 90 balls, numbered from 1 to 90, where the drawn numbers are announced one after the other.  \